-All of our K-8 teachers have degrees and credentials or are completing a diocesan approved credentialing program.
+All of our teachers have degrees and credentials or are completing a diocesan approved credentialing program.

 We pride ourselves in being inclusive of all faiths.
 Many of our current schools have non Catholic students.
-Our schools teach and follow Catholic doctrine, and all students participate in Catholic religious services, but there is no effort to convert students or families from other backgrounds.
+Our schools teach and follow Catholic doctrine, and all students participate in Catholic religious services.

-The goal of the Diocese of Orange Catholic Schools is to not deny any student the opportunity to attend because of financial need.
+Yes.
 Financial Assistance is available and granted by the schools on an individual need basis.
-Please contact the school directly to apply for Financial Aid.
+Please contact the school directly to apply for financial assistance.

 Yes, please contact your local school for information on international students.